tgrk/erlpocket/README.md

 ````

 ## Example
 For example usage of this library please refer to tests.
+Note that tests are are using real API endpoints (copy template `api.sample.txt` as `api.txt` and fill your Pocket Appplication creadentials there).

 [1]: http://getpocket.com/developer/docs/overview